 SYSMET: INTEGRATIVE SYSTEMS METABOLOMICS

+Metabolomics plays an indispensable role in the growing systems biology approaches to identify reliable cancer biomarkers.
+Liquid chromatography coupled to mass spectrometry (LC-MS) and gas chromatography coupled to mass spectrometry (GC-MS) have been extensively used for high-throughput comparison of the levels of thousands of metabolites among biological samples.
+However, the potential values of many disease-associated analytes discovered by these platforms have been inadequately explored in systems biology research due to lack of computational tools.
+Partly due to these limitations, poor reproducibility of previously identified metabolite biomarker candidates has been observed, especially when they are evaluated through independent platforms and validation sets.
 This project aims to address this challenge using a new software tool (SysMet) that utilizes a network-based approach to uncover relationships between disease and metabolites by investigating the rewiring and conserved interactions among metabolites in the progression of the disease.
-In addition, we propose to extend the networ-based approach for integrative analysis of multi-omic data to identify disease-associated metabolites.
+In addition, we propose to extend the network-based approach for integrative analysis of multi-omics data to identify disease-associated metabolites.
 The tool will contribute to improving the ability of researchers to discover biomarkers by enhancing the role of metabolomics in systems biology research.

 METABOQUEST: TOOL FOR METABOLITE IDENTIFICATION